devopsdunkin/terraform-provider-nagios/docs/resources/resource_hostgroup.md

 `alias`: The description or other name that the hostgroup may be called.
 This field can be longer and more descriptive

 `members`: A list of hosts that should be members of the hostgroup.
-The members must be valid hosts within Nagios and must be active
+The members must be valid hosts within Nagios and must be active.
+The provider will NOT validate that the host is correctly configured in Nagios.
+The reason for this is, if the membership grows to hundreds or thousands of hosts, querying for each one of those would create performance issues.